Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v07-28-2022)

 ## Modal Overview
-Modal GUIs do not layout the screen spatially using windows.
-Instead they layout the app's interaction time temporally using "modes of operation".
+Modal GUIs layout the app's interaction time temporally as "modes of operation".
 Each mode of operation paints to the entire screen
 and has exclusive control over user input while it has focus.
-A mode defines a set a "user intents",
+A mode contains a set a "user intents",
 which is the user's expression of their intent to do something
-expressed as a specific input gesture.
+expressed as a specific input gesture,
-A mode implements an intent handler for each intent it defines.
+and an intent handler, that performs the desired action, for each intent it defines.
-This intent handler performs the action the user wants and updates the screen.
-An intent (and it's handler) is the unit of the UI in a Modal UI,
-much like a control is in a WIMP GUI.

-Modal GUIs are designed around around a temporal paradigm:
+Modal GUIs are designed around around the temporal paradigm:

 _"focus on what the user wants to do right now (not later)"_

 At any given time there is one primary mode of operation
 which corresponds to the primary activity the user is currently involved in.
-Within this primary mode, transient modes may pop-up and then go away.
+Within this primary interaction context, transient modes may pop-up and then go away.
 In terms of interaction "intensity"
 all interactions that require high intensity and immediacy
 are direct-mapped to kybd based controls.